War of the Keys: Ancona and Spoleto

 Just before departing from Brindisi on his crusade, Frederick named Rainald as his bailiff (regent) in Sicily and as imperial vicar in the disputed territories in central Italy.
 Rainald and his brother Berthold of Urslingen led armed forces into the duchy of Spoleto in August 1228.
 Rainald claimed merely to be pursuing certain rebels from Sicily, as he had been charged by Frederick.
 Gregory did not accept this explanation.
-That month, Gregory renewed the excommunication of Frederick alongside a long list of heretical sects.
 Frederick later claimed that Rainald had exceeded his instructions and had been forbidden to enter papal territory.

 In September, Azzo VII of Este, the papal rector in the march of Ancona, requested permission to abandon his position as Rainald prepared to continue his advance into the march.
 Ultimately, he chose to remain neutral.
 In October, Rainald invaded the march, going as far as Macerata, while Berthold remained in Spoleto.
 Rainald's army included a Muslim contingent.
 He laid siege to Capitignano and destroyed Popleto, the lords of which were in rebellion.
 His capture of Foligno, not far from where the pope was staying at Perugia, particularly inflamed tensions.
 He also expelled the Franciscans from the Kingdom of Sicily on the grounds that they were acting as papal messengers.
 In November 1228, Gregory excommunicated Rainald and Berthold.

 A papal army under John of Brienne and Giovanni Colonna expelled the imperial army from Ancona and Spoleto between late 1228 and the spring of 1229.
 In early 1229, Rainald bought the support of four towns in the march of Ancona by issuing privileges to Osimo, San Ginesio, Ripatransone and Recanati.
 He was ultimately forced back on Sulmona, where he was besieged.

 John of Brienne briefly left the siege in April in order to conclude at Perugia with representatives from the Latin Empire of Constantinople a treaty whereby he would become emperor for life on behalf of his daughter, Mary, wife of the Emperor Baldwin II.
 The treaty was confirmed by the pope on 9 April and John then returned to the siege of Sulmona.
 His acquisition of an imperial title, or at least a garbled report of it, seems to have sparked rumours that he was looking to supplant Frederick as Holy Roman Emperor.